Vexed-Darius/Electrical_Engineering_Portfolio/Embedded_Projects/ESP32_Objection_Detection/README.md

 ## Objective
 To deploy a lightweight ML model on an embedded platform for real-time inference and object tracking.

+## Team Project
+Completed as part of a group of three students.
+My responsibilities included:
+- Deploying the trained Edge Impulse ML model on the ESP32
+- Testing Camera capabilities
+- Hardware Design: Powersupply, peripheral componenets and PCB design

 ## Tools & Technology
 - ESP32 WROVER-KIT
 - Edge Impulse